 - E. Not everyone from the same social group has the same experiences because people have many different lived experiences.
 When people have multiple marginalized identities, they do not merely face extra barriers; their lived experience is entirely different.

-- F. Integrated anti-oppression work requires that individuals accept responsibility for their role in perpetrating oppression both interpersonally and systemically.
+- F. Integrated anti-oppression work requires that individuals accept responsibility for their role in perpetuating oppression both interpersonally and systemically.
 To bring about change, individuals and systems must be changed.

 BSC Attitude Towards Anti-Oppression

-As a 501(c) nonprofit that aims to serve students who would not be able to attain an education without affordable housing, the BSC recognizes that low-income students are connected to and shaped by diverse identities and contexts that are affected by a variety of systems of power.
+The BSC recognizes that low-income students are connected to and shaped by diverse identities and contexts that are affected by a variety of systems of power.
 These systems are organized by respectively hierarchized categories such as race, gender, class, age, ability, sexuality, legal status, nationality, and other social realms.
-The mission of the BSC seeks to transform oppressive systems by creating affordable, anti-oppressive living spaces where underrepresented students can feel safer, grow personally and collectively, and thrive in academic and extracurricular engagements.
+The mission of the BSC seeks to combat oppressive systems by creating affordable, anti-oppressive living spaces where our members can feel safer, grow personally and collectively, and thrive in academic and extracurricular engagements.
 It is only by establishing a commitment to anti-oppression that the BSC can retain underrepresented students in a climate and space specifically tailored by and for underrepresented students.